khanrc/tf.gans-comparison/README.md

 - Model architectures are same as the architectures proposed in each paper
 - Each model was not much tuned, so the results can be improved
-- Well-structured - was my goal at the start, but the result is not satisfactory :(
+- Well-structured (was my goal at the start, but I don't know whether it succeed!)
     - TensorFlow queue runner is used for input pipeline
     - Single trainer (and single evaluator) - multi model structure
     - Logs in training and configuration are recorded on the TensorBoard